 Questions / Help: Having trouble?
 Check out the Demo Mode, the introductory flyer, or the Frequently Asked Questions (FAQ) section.
 Further questions, comments, suggestions or problems using the site can be directed to Dan Veltri .
 Please include "SimpleSynteny" in the subject line and mention any error message if you encountered one while using the site.

 How to Cite SimpleSynteny: Veltri, D., Malapi-Wight, M. and Crouch J.A.
 SimpleSynteny: a web-based tool for visualization of microsynteny across multiple species.
 Nucleic Acids Res.
 44(W1):W41-W45, 2016, doi:10.1093/nar/gkw330.

-Version: The current version of the SimpleSynteny server is v1.3 as of February 27th, 2017.
+Version: The current version of the SimpleSynteny server is v1.4 as of December 11th, 2017.

 Acknowledgments: Support for this project is made possible through funding provided by the 2013-2015 USDA-APHIS Farm Bill 10201 and 10007 Programs; The U.S. Department of Agriculture Agricultural Research Service (USDA-ARS); the USDA-ARS Floriculture and Nursery Research Initiative with the sponsorship of AmericanHort and the Society of American Florists; Rutgers University Department of Plant Biology and Pathology; and the ARS Research Participation Program administered by the Oak Ridge Institute for Science and Education (ORISE) through an interagency agreement between the U.S. Department of Energy (DOE) and the USDA.
 ORISE is managed by ORAU under DOE contract number DE-AC05-06OR23100.